MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Get-Error.md

 The `Get-Error` cmdlet gets a **PSExtendedError** object that represents the current error details from the last error that occurred in the session.

-You can use 'Get-Error' to display a specified number of errors that have occurred in the current session using the **Newest** parameter.
+You can use `Get-Error` to display a specified number of errors that have occurred in the current session using the **Newest** parameter.

-The 'Get-Error' cmdlet also receives error objects from a collection, such as **$Error**, to display multiple errors from the current session.
+The `Get-Error` cmdlet also receives error objects from a collection, such as **$Error**, to display multiple errors from the current session.

 ## EXAMPLES